 Learn more about scoliosis, kyphosis and spondylolisthesis from the Scoliosis Research Society.

-- Harry C. Webster, MD, FAAP, Chief of Pediatric Physiatry, has managed care for children with a wide range of disorders, including cerebral palsy and muscular dystrophy, which can cause scoliosis and other spinal problems.
+Dr. Braun is joined by Harry C. Webster, MD, FAAP, Physiatrist, has managed care for children with a wide range of disorders, including cerebral palsy and muscular dystrophy, which can cause scoliosis and other spinal problems.
 He has been ranked multiple times as a “Top Doctor” by Boston magazine and founded the first clinic in New England using Botox to treat children with spasticity.

 Our partnership with doctors in adult Orthopaedics and other disciplines at Tufts Medical Center ensures a smooth transition if your child needs the attention of adult specialists.
 Our doctors will get to know you and your child well, which is central to our mission here at Floating Hospital: taking care of children — and their families.